straz/artificialtrust/_articles/decisions.md

 want for lunch, who we'll go out with, or whether the roof needs fixing.
 Once we decide what we want for lunch, we then decide how to go about getting it.
 Pizza for lunch?
-The next decision might well be delivery or pick up.
+The next decision might well be choosing toppings, or choosing between delivery or pick up.

 ### Getting more brains

 The decisions you keep are not always the decisions you make by yourself.
 A friend tells you about a great new pizza place, so you decide to try it.
-That's how we use the brains of others - we rely on them to give us decisions that we can keep and use later.
+That's how we use the brains of others &mdash; we rely on them to give us decisions that we can keep and use later.

 Trusted sources are friends whose decisions we adopt.
 We adopt their decisions, often without deep examination, adding them to our own.